Brusilov offensive: Prelude

-At a war council held with senior commanders and the tsar in April 1916, General Aleksei Brusilov presented a plan to the Stavka (the Russian high command), proposing a massive offensive by his Southwestern Front against the Austro-Hungarian forces in Galicia.
+At a war council held with senior commanders and the Tsar in April 1916, General Aleksei Brusilov presented a plan to the Stavka (the Russian high command), proposing a massive offensive by his Southwestern Front against the Austro-Hungarian forces in Galicia.
 Brusilov's plan aimed to take some of the pressure off French and British armies in France and the Royal Italian Army along the Isonzo Front and, if possible, to knock Austria-Hungary out of the war.

 General Alexei Evert, commander of the Russian Western Army Group based in Smolensk, favored a defensive strategy and opposed Brusilov's proposed offensive.
 Tsar Nicholas II had taken personal command of the Imperial Russian Army in September 1915.
-Evert was a strong supporter of Nicholas and the Romanovs, but the emperor approved Brusilov's plan.
-The offensive aimed to capture the cities of Kovel and Lviv (in present-day western Ukraine); the Central Powers had recovered both these cities in 1915.
+Evert was a strong supporter of Nicholas and the Romanovs, but the Emperor approved Brusilov's plan.
+The offensive aimed to capture the cities of Kovel and Lemberg (in present-day western Ukraine); the Central Powers had recovered both these cities in 1915.
 Although the Stavka had approved Brusilov's plan, his request for supporting offensives by the neighboring fronts (the Western under Evert and Northern under Aleksey Kuropatkin) was denied.

-On 26 May, the tsar issued orders for accelerating the start of the Russian summer offensive, in response to pleas from the Italians facing Conrad's offensive.
+On 26 May, the Tsar issued orders for accelerating the start of the Russian summer offensive, in response to pleas from the Italians facing Conrad's offensive.
 Brusilov would attack on 4 June, and the rest of the Russian army ten days later.
 Brusilov chose Alexey Kaledin's 8th Army to spearhead the capture of Lutsk and Kovel.
 Kaledin's attacking force included the 32nd Army Corps in the south, the 8th and 40th Army Corps in the centre, and 39th Army Corps in the north.
 The Russians fielded 148 infantry battalions against the 53 battalions in Archduke Joseph Ferdinand's 4th Army.
 Further south on the Austro-Hungarian front were Paul Puhallo von Brlog's 1st Army, Eduard von Böhm-Ermolli's 2nd Army, and Karl von Pflanzer-Baltin's 7th Army.